ShayazP/portfolio/README.md

 ## About

-This repository contains the source code for my personal website.
-It is built using HTML and CSS.
-The website showcases my background, skills, projects, experience, and achievements.
+This repo has the source code for my personal website.
+It's built with HTML and CSS.
+The site packages my background, skills, projects, experience, and achievements.

-You can view the website online at [https://shayazpithawalla.me](https://shayazpithawalla.me).
+You can view my website at [https://shayazpithawalla.me](https://shayazpithawalla.me).

 ## Contact